Sandrafongshurui/SEIF-Project-1/README.md

 ---------------------
 Features

-1)Usage of local storage, so users do not need to re-fill their information
+1) Usage of local storage, so users do not need to re-fill their information

-2)User is able to get personalised calories counts based on thier inputs
+2) User is able to get personalised calories counts based on thier inputs

-3)Filter selection of recommended recipes.
+3) Filter selection of recommended recipes.

 ---------------------